Publisher: Marvel Comics

 Eyes: Brown Hair: Black

 Relatives: Paul Wilson (Father, deceased), Darlene Wilson (Mother, deceased), Sarah Wilson Casper (Sister), Gideon Wilson (Brother), Jody Casper (Nephew), Jim Wilson(Nephew, deceased),

 Powers: Sam can telepathically command and control birds, he also has a special link with his pet Red Wing.

 He later works with T’challa the Black Panther to upgrade his Red ad yellow costume with Wakandan technology which allows him to fly and offers a degree of resistance to injury.
-The cowl allows him to see into the infra-red spectrum, night vision and telescopic vision.
-The wings of his costume are hard light constructs.
+The cowl allows him to see into the infra-red spectrum, offers night vision and lastly telescopic vision.
+One version of the costume used hard light constructs for the wings.